 Content marketers often want to know how to create the right kind of content that their buyer persona is interested in.
 If you follow these 3 guidelines, chances are you’re headed in the right direction.

 - | Serve your content in channels where targets prefer to find it

 It’s essential to be able to use their words, not your own so that your marketing is genuine and not centered around your issues, your biases or product features that may not be relevant.

 Anyone creating a persona for marketing should include the perspective of the people touching your buyers on a daily basis—the sales team.
 And as any qualified sales representative will tell you, there are usually multiple persona profiles that change through the sales process.

-So the marketing content that you plan, create and deploy should align with each of these persona and how it meets their needs as they move through a sales funnel from a suspect to prospect to a converted and paying customer.
+The marketing content that you plan, create and deploy should align with each of these personas.
+It should meet their needs and address their challenges as they move through a sales funnel—from a suspect to > prospect to > a converted and paying customer.

-Lee Oden, CEO, TopRank Online Marketing, expands on the value of a buyer persona and how to utilize it as a strategic component to your online marketing.
+Lee Oden, CEO of TopRank Online Marketing, shares how a buyer persona can be used as an effective strategic component in online marketing.

 Who are you talking to?

 Are you defining your target prospect with a detailed buyer persona before you begin any content creation?
-Please share your tips and/or best practices.
+Share what’s working for you.